ohhdanielson/ohhdanielson.github.io/README.md

 ```
 ## Running the ABM

-To run the ABM save the three files into the same directory and load the two python files into Spyder and run the model.py file (F5).
+To run the ABM save the three files into the same directory and load the two python files into Spyder and run them (F5).

 ## Built With